teomandi/DIT-BigData-Project2/disk_based_collaborative_filtering/README.md

 The program is made to run on python3 only!

 The program gets most of the inputs as arguments by using the *Argparse* module.
 Only the *user_id* input is given in a while true loop.
-In each loop you can search for a different user.
+In each loop you can search for a different user, with the same method.

 ### Output
 In the end of the processing the program prints 20 rows with the results.
-Each row contains the movieId, the similarity rank, and the method that used to calculate it ('u' for user, 'i' for item).
+Each row contains the movieId, the similarity score, and the method that used to calculate it ('u' for user, 'i' for item).
 The results are sorted, staring with the best suggestion

 ### Quit